haonap/kcoreSig/README.md

       Title = {Implementation of the moving window method for the maximum $k$-core signature problem.}, Year = {2020}}

-# Compilaton and execution in a Linux environment
+# Compilaton and execution in Linux environment
 1. Download or clone the repository.
 2. From terminal, go to the repository.
 3. Type "make" and hit enter to compile.